 The Sole F80 folding treadmill was originally designed as a dependable, folding treadmill for hotels that could take a beating and still run smoothly and quietly.
-The new model continues to outperform other machines at similar price points, and is one of our Best Buys in the price category.
+Fast forward to today, and it's become one of the most popular home treadmills on the market.

-The new Sole F80 folding treadmill has an increased running surface of 22" x 60" and the powerful 3.5 horsepower motor is unheard of in a treadmill selling for under $1500.
+The new Sole F80 has an increased running surface of 22" x 60" and the powerful 3.5 horsepower motor which is unheard of in a treadmill selling for under $1500.
 Sole also improved the LCD console display by upsizing it to a generous 9.0 inches, making it easier to read without eye strain.

 Let's look at some of the best features on the Sole F80...